braican/braican4.1/README.md

 **`Version 6.2.2`** - Released 10/10/2018

 * Various style updates.
-* REfactoring some JavaScript to ES6 classes, and reformatting based on style settings.
+* Refactoring some JavaScript to ES6 classes, and reformatting based on style settings.
 * Additional documentation for environment setup.
 * Switch to using `yarn` vs. `npm`.